Rhaphidophora hayi is an exotic plant that has a unique climbing pattern. It is sure to amaze your mind with its easy-to-care guide.

 - Most diseases are caused by improper watering and overwatering.
 Always stick to your watering schedule.

 - Make sure you do not wet the leaves too often.
-This plant’s flat, laid-back leaves can be in contact with water for too long.
+This plant’s flat and laid-back leaves can be in contact with water for too long.

 - Check the plant regularly for any signs of diseases.